 A network topology is disabled to perform administrative tasks on a utility network.
 Such tasks include managing network rules, creating tiers, modifying terminal configurations, and so on.
 It is also suggested that the network topology be disabled for improved performance when importing large amounts of data or generous collections of associations and subnetwork controllers.

 Review the usage notes for specific tools to see the required state for the network topology.

-It is not recommended that you do your general editing work while the topology is disabled.
+It is not recommended that you perform general editing work while the topology is disabled.
 Edits that occur while the network topology is disabled are not tracked by dirty areas.
 When a network topology is disabled, a single dirty area covering the network is created.
+Dirty areas also remain for any features with errors.
 When the network topology is enabled again, all outstanding edits are validated.

 The following requirements must be met to disable a network topology:

 - When working with an enterprise geodatabase, the connected ArcGIS Enterprise portal account must be the portal utility network owner.